 The median survival time (MST) of the patients enrolled in this study was 11.5 months for the patients that died (N=1325, 77%) and 16 months for those still alive at the time of the last follow-up (N=397, 23%).
 The relevant characteristics of the patients enrolled in this study are shown in table 1.

-Age (analyzed as continuous variable) and gender had no statistically significant effect on OS PDAC patients.
+Age (analyzed as continuous variable) and gender had no statistically significant effect on OS of PDAC patients.
 The stage of the disease, as expected, was strongly associated with OS (p<10-8).
 We also observed a significant difference in survival time for the patients recruited from different countries.
 This difference persisted even when adjusting by stage.
 Table 2 and figure 1 report the results of these analyses.

 Data filtering and quality control